Climax Series: Pacific League

-Reception and criticism
+Reception

 After being implemented for the 2007 season, the Climax Series drew mixed reviews.
 The implementation of a unified playoff system in NPB was welcomed by some.
 Robert Whiting described its creation as "long overdue" and believes it stimulates more interest in Japanese baseball.
 Japanese baseball writer Asa Satoshi explains that while the system isn't perfect, it reduces the number of throwaway dead rubber games played and its need is reinforced by its popularity with fans.
 However, Satoshi goes on to question the decision to award the league pennant to the team with the highest winning percentage instead of its Climax Series champion.
 The decision leads to scenarios where a team can be named the best team in Japan after winning the Japan Series, however at the same time the team wasn't crowned the best team in their respective league.
 Furthermore, the system allows for teams with sub-.500 winning percentages to qualify for the Climax Series.
 Satoshi proposes the hypothetical situation in which a team that won less than 50% of their regular-season games wins a Japan Series title and questions if that team could be rightfully named the best in Japan.
 Others, however, believe that the Climax Series is wholly unnecessary.
 Former NPB player and coach Katsumi Hirosawa believes that it is unreasonable for a team that overwhelmingly won the regular season to be defeated in the Climax Series, even if that defeat generates excitement.
 He also argues that a system that allows for half of the teams to advance to the playoffs and potentially win the Japan Series undermines the purpose of a long regular season.